International Semester at UCS

 The International Semester provides students with the tools for interpreting and understanding historical and contemporary themes that respond to the challenges that characterize the complexities of life in religious communities in a rapidly changing world.

 The International Semester consists of four courses that address current issues in the fields of Human Rights, Theology, and Religious Studies.
-The International Semester consists of courses that focus on ecology, gender, reconciliation, and the rights of minorities.
+The International Semester consists of courses that focus on global Christianity, practice theory, reconciliation, and the rights of minorities.
 The course of study consists of the following:

 - 5IN432 The Rights of Indigenous Peoples and Ethnic Minorities, 7.5 credits